johndu9/RandomEgg/README.md

 Mitch and I wrote the website bits to make it look pretty, all of which are also included in the git, so feel free to host the site if you want.

-A working demo of the site is available here: randomegg.me
+A working demo of the site is available here: www.randomegg.me